10 Screening Questions That Reveal a Candidate's True Skills

 Question: "This role requires a minimum of 3 years of direct B2B software sales experience.
 Do you meet this requirement?"
 (Yes/No)

-Why it works: It's direct and unambiguous.
-It immediately filters out those who don't meet your baseline.
+Why it works: It's direct, unambiguous, and non-negotiable.
+It immediately filters out those who don't meet your baseline, saving everyone time.

 2. The Certification Check